 Many thanks go out to Saturn and his Manager!
 They were warm and welcoming and shared the best cocktail recipes the Cooper Island Beach Club had to offer!
 If you ever visit them on Cooper Island, please tell them I said hello!

 Oceans 7, Peter Island, BVI

-After a day of photographing and sampling cocktails, I was starving so I headed up to Donovan’s Reef for dinner.
-During my 5 days in the BVIs I went to Donovan’s a number of times.
-It was very convenient, and no matter how many times I dropped in, everything that I ordered from the menu was fresh, perfectly cooked and tasted great.
+During my 5 days in the BVIs, I went to Donovan’s several times.
+After a day of photographing and sampling cocktails, I was starving, so I headed up to Donovan’s Reef for dinner.
+It was very convenient, and no matter how many times I dropped in, everything I ordered from the menu was fresh, perfectly cooked, and tasted great.
 Kudos to the Chef and staff at Donovan’s.

-The next morning, I headed up to the pool bar.
-It was early so the Bartender was just setting up.
-The sun rises from behind the hotel and pool so I knew the best photographs would need to be taken before noon.
-I introduced myself to Stacy the Bartender, and told her I wanted 3 drinks, so I ordered the Scrubslide, Basil Shores and Scrub Island Spiced Tea.
+The following day, I headed up to the pool bar.
+It was early, so the Bartender was just setting up.
+The sun rises from behind the hotel and pool, so I knew the best photographs would need to be taken before noon.
+I introduced myself to Stacy, the Bartender.
+I told her I wanted 3 drinks, so I ordered the Scrubslide, Basil Shores, and Scrub Island Spiced Tea.

 This is a photo of the room key holder provided by the hotel.
-I thought it was so cool because it gives you a ‘birds eye view’ of the island.
+I thought it was cool because it gives you a ‘bird’s eye view’ of the island.

 If you enjoyed reading about my trip to the British Virgin Islands, then share it with a friend.
 Quick links are to the left and below.
 Sharing is caring!
 Thanks!